BayLab/MarineGenomics2022/docs/05-Week5_R_Introduction_continued.md

 </p>
 </details>

-## For loops and the apply family of functions
+## Optional Learning: Extending for loops knowledge with the apply family of functions

 A few useful commands: function(), is.na, which, var, length, for(){ }, points, print, paste, plot, unique, sample